Thoemi09/simplemc/doc/documentation.md

 ## Grid library

-@ref simplemc-grids implements various grids on the real line.
-They can be further combined to form grids in higher dimensions.
+@ref simplemc-grids implements various @ref simplemc-grids-1d on the real line.
+They can be further combined to form @ref simplemc-grids-nd.

 A 1-dimensional grid is a strictly monotone map \f$ g : \mathrm{I} \to \mathbb{R} \f$ from the integer set \f$ \mathrm{I} = \{0, 1, \ldots, M-1\} \f$ to a closed interval on the real line (see